mediarox/pagespeed/README.md

-Magento Google Pagespeed Optimization Extension
+Magento Google PageSpeed Optimization Extension
 -----------------------------------------------

 This extension should help, to fulfill the requirements of the tool [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).